tech-acs/e-census-handbook/docs/chapter-11/Lessons_Learned_PES.md

     	 In cases where enumerators have not been given clear instructions, they have sometimes used a 1 causing a big spike of birthdays on 1st January.
     	 It is not possible to distinguish between people who genuinely have a birthday on 1st January and people who do not know their date of birth, which makes matching harder.
     	  The same applies for missing names – give enumerators clear instructions what they should enter e.g., UNKNOWN.
     	 These values can then easily be found in the data and replaced with a code for missing.
-Otherwise, time will have to be spent finding all the different ways that enumerators have used to record an unknown value.</p>
+Otherwise, time will have to be spent finding all the different ways that enumerators have used to record an unknown value.

 5. Although the census and PES should be independent, it is important that the teams running the census and the PES do interact with each other.
      The census team must understand the purpose of the PES and how the data the census team collect will be used for the purposes of matching.